How Do Discretionary Trusts Work for US Expats in Australia

 A discretionary trust is a type of trust where the trustee has the power to decide how the income or capital of the trust is distributed among the beneficiaries.

-In Australia, families use these trusts to manage wealth and reduce taxes.
+In Australia, families use these trusts to manage wealth and manage taxes on income earned by the trust.
 Typically, the person creating the trust transfers assets like cash or shares into the trust, and the trustee decides how to distribute earnings from those assets.

 Why do people set up discretionary trusts in Australia?

-For example, if a family member, like an adult child in university, has little or no other income, distributing trust earnings to them means those earnings are taxed at a lower rate, potentially using tax-free thresholds.
+For example, if a family member, like an adult child in university, has little or no other income, distributing trust earnings to them means those earnings are taxed at a lower rate in Australia, or potentially no tax if total income is below the tax-free threshold.

-This is more tax-efficient than keeping the income under the original taxpayer’s name, which might be taxed at the highest rate of 47% in Australia.
+This is more tax-efficient than keeping the assets that earn income under the original taxpayer’s name, which might be taxed at the highest rate of 47% in Australia.

 I want to know more about US taxes abroad